-It is notable that the Canon R has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
-The 2000D does not feature such a mic input.
+It is notable that the Canon R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
+The 2000D lacks such a headphone port.

 Both the 2000D and the Canon R are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the Canon R does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 2000D better than the Canon R or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Less heavy: Is lighter (by 185g or 28 percent) and hence easier to carry around.